aayush-nagpal1/weather/README.md

 # Weather Application

 This application gives a 5 day weather summary of a city.
-To find the weather of a city, enter the city name in the search box.
-The 5 day weather update will be shown on the screen below the search box.
+The 5 day weather update will be shown on the screen.

 ## To run the application
    1. Clone the repository.